Skip to main content

 Independent editorial · Based on customer reviews

-The Honeywell HPA300 and Winix 5500-2 are two of the most popular air purifiers under $250 — but they could not be more different in philosophy.
+The Honeywell HPA300 and Winix 5510 are two of the most popular air purifiers under $250 — but they could not be more different in philosophy.
 The Honeywell is a brute-force air-moving machine with some of the highest CADR ratings in its price class.
-The Winix is a quieter, smarter, more energy-efficient purifier that adds PlasmaWave ionization technology and auto mode with a built-in air quality sensor.
+The Winix is a quieter, smarter, more energy-efficient purifier that adds PlasmaWave ionization technology, WiFi app control, a built-in air quality monitor, and auto mode.

 Key Takeaways

-• 3Winix includes PlasmaWave technology and an auto mode with a built-in air quality sensor — features the Honeywell lacks entirely.
+• 3Winix includes PlasmaWave technology, WiFi app control, a built-in air quality monitor, and auto mode — features the Honeywell lacks entirely.

 • 4Filter costs favor the Winix at ~$80/year vs. the Honeywell's ~$90-100/year, and the Winix has a washable carbon filter that reduces ongoing expenses.